freemyipod/wInd3x/README.md

 ============

 1. Decryption/dumping is slow, as every 0x30/0x40 we run the exploit again.
 We should find a better way to get code execution for this kind of tasks.
-2. Things are sometimes unstable, especially when changing modes/payloads.
-We should probably flush icaches more aggressively.

 Vulnerability
 =============